It’s easy to get started with your conscious, connected breathing practice. It will allow you to connect with your body

 Lay down or sit in a comfortable position with your back as straight as possible.

 Breathe in through your nose and fill up your belly.
-When your belly is full, gently exhale that air through your nose without any pause between your inhale and exhale.
+When your belly is full you can fill up your chest area until your lungs are completely full.
+Then, gently exhale that air through your nose without any pause between your inhale and exhale.
 And continue inhaling and exhaling with zero pauses so that your breathing pattern is continuous like a wheel going round and round without stopping.

 Continue this process for as long as you like.
 Breathe in and out with zero pauses between inhales and exhales.
-Ideally, the inhales and exhales should be about the same duration.
+Ideally, the inhales and exhales should be about the same duration, or the exhales can be slightly longer for maximum benefit.

 You can emphasize the inhales and make sure you completely relax the exhales.

 This conscious, connected breathing forms the heart of breath awareness meditation and is a great way to connect to your body!